AmithBV0606/Docker/README.md

 ?
 What command do you want to use to start the app? npm run dev ?
 What port does your server listen on?
 5173
 ```

+## Docker compose watch(MERN demo) :

+- Only `docker compose` alone, isn't optimal for developer experience.

+- Everytime there is a change in the packages file, we have to re-run the container.

+- Yes, docker-compose solves the problem of showing upto date code changes through volumes, letting us manage multiple contaners in a single file and lets us do both things, building and running images.

+- But it still doesn't do it automatically, when we change something related to package file or when we think it's needed to rebuild the image.

+- This is where the `watch` feature comes in.

+- Docker compose watch listens to our changes and does something like

+    - Rebuilding our app
+    - Re-running the container

+### Things that Docker Compose watch can do

+1. **Sync :** This operation moves the changed files from our computer to the right places in the contianer, making sure that everything stays upto date in real time.

+2. **Rebuild :** The rebuild process starts with the creation of new container images and then it updates the services.
+This is benificial when rolling out changes to applications in production, guaranteeing the most recent version of the code is in operation.

+3. **Sync-Restart :** This operation merges the Sync and Rebuild processes.